 Our Prescribed Fire Apprentice program is a full-time, paid opportunity for people interested in prescribed fire stewardship careers to build their knowledge and skills with hands-on training and skills development.

 The apprenticeship is entry-level; no prior experience or education in the field is required.
-Apprenticeship positions last one year, January through December; hiring for each year’s cohort begins in September.
-Five positions are available each year.
+Apprenticeship positions last 11 months, from mid-January through mid-December.

 Planning and Implementation

 - development of goals and S.M.A.R.T. objectives,

 - burn plan writing,